evan-erdos/trail-of-cthulhu/story/prose-outline.md

 Ilya Zolnerowich and the Professor enter the Observatory.
 Ilya has his men take the grimoire and the medallion from them.
-Ilya orders his troops to kill the Players, but the professor bargains for their lives.
+Ilya orders his troops to kill the PCs, but the professor bargains for their lives.
 He concedes, and departs with his troops, taking the artefacts with them.

-Professor Birchwell is furious with the Players, and is armed.
+Professor Birchwell is furious with the PCs, and is armed.
 He accosts them for meddling, but doesn't seem like he's going to kill them.
 He explains that he started the fire at the Lab to destroy his research.
 He's not very coherent, but asks them to join him in his research.

 When they ask him about the Soviets, he becomes furious.
-He reveals as little as he can about what he's doing, and tries to learn everything he can about what the Players know.
+He reveals as little as he can about what he's doing, and tries to learn everything he can about what the PCs know.

 ### I.6 ###
-The Players now know that their professor is working with the Soviets, that the Soviets have kidnapped Dolya, who is wounded, and that the Soviets have destroyed a whole village looking for something.
+The PCs now know that their professor is working with the Soviets, that the Soviets have kidnapped Dolya, who is wounded, and that the Soviets have destroyed a whole village looking for something.